 10. Acne Treatment

 A drawing agent is a substance that pulls moisture from a pimple to help dry it out and reduce inflammation.
-A baking soda paste will do this just as well as most commercial agents when it comes to surface acne.
-It will dry the blemish and sooth surrounding inflammation, helping to hide any redness.
+A baking soda paste will do this just as most commercial agents when it comes to surface acne.
+It will dry the blemish and smooth surrounding inflammation, helping to hide any redness.

-There are few home remedies that live up to their hype, but baking soda is one that continues to deliver in almost every task it is put to.
+Few home remedies live up to their hype, but baking soda continues to deliver in almost every task it is put to.
 What makes baking soda so great is that it is completely non-toxic.
 You can eat it, slather it on your skin, or take a bath in it without any worries.
-The tips above are just the beginning though, so consider that baking soda may be the perfect solution to your next beauty need.
+The tips above are just the beginning, so consider that baking soda may be the perfect solution to your next beauty need.